-If you went through anything out of the ordinary in 2020, and we’re guessing (that pandemic, again) that you did, the good news is that Uncle Sam has given us all an extra month to deal with it.
-Tax day is now officially May 17, 2021.
-Here’s a rundown of what to consider as you (or your tax pro) prepare to file.
+If you went through anything out of the ordinary in 2021, and we’re guessing (that pandemic, again) that you did, here’s a rundown of what to consider as you (or your tax pro) prepare to file.

-If you’re still not ready to turn in your homework by May 17, file an extension using Form 4868.
-That gives you until October 15, 2021 to file your 2020 return.
-(Yes, for those of you doing the math in your head, that’s just 5 months – the extension date didn’t change.)
+If you’re still not ready to turn in your homework by April 18, file an extension using Form 4868.
+That gives you until October 17, 2022 to file your 2021 return.
+(Yes, for those of you doing the math in your head, that’s six more months.)
 Note: The extension applies only to filing, not to paying.
-If you owe money, you need to pay it by May 17.
-That’s for your federal return, which originally was due April 15.
+If you owe money, you need to pay it by April 18 for your federal return.
+To avoid possible penalties, estimate and pay any owed taxes by the filing deadline.
 State tax filing and payment deadlines may be different.
 Check your state tax agency for deadline information.